 A: Your batter is over-fermented or too old.
 If you have some wheat flour (atta), add it to the old batter and make semi-wheat dosas.
 Another trick is to add equal amounts of fresh batter and make dosas.
 Masala Paniyaram is another way to use up old dosa batter.

 Q: How much salt should I add to the dosa batter?

-A: I actually don’t measure salt each time but noticed that I end up adding a heaped teaspoon of salt to the above-mentioned quantities of ingredients.
+A: I actually don’t measure salt each time but noticed that I end up adding a heaped teaspoon of salt to the 1 cup dal and 3 cup rice proportion of batter.
 You can taste the batter and see if it seems salty enough.
 Adding enough salt is important for right amount of fermentation.

 Q: How do I ferment dosa batter in a cold place?

 A: The most fail-proof method is to use your oven if you have one.
 Keep the batter covered in a bowl and turn the oven on about 40C and leave overnight.
 This will ensure your batter gets enough warmth to ferment.